patszy/fastLearner/README.md

 In header there are 3 icons.
 - The flag on the left is the option to translate from Polish to English.
 - The flag in the middle is the option to translate from English to Polish.
-- The flag on the correct is the option to randomly translate from one language to another.
+- The flag on the correct is the option to randomly translate.